interuss/monitoring/monitoring/uss_qualifier/configurations/dev/README.md

 * Make appropriately-named copies of the environmental and top-level configurations.
     * For instance, if testing in a pre-qualification environment, appropriate renaming might be:
         * utm_implementation_us.jsonnet -> utm_implementation_us_prequal.jsonnet
-        * utm_implementation_us_env_local.jsonnet -> utm_implementation_us_env_prequal.jsonnet
+        * local (folder) -> prequal (folder)
     * These appropriately-named copies may be put into the [personal](../personal) folder to make modifications without affecting git-tracked files.
 * Edit the new top-level configuration (e.g., utm_implementation_us_prequal.jsonnet) to point to the appropriate test baseline and test environment
-    * The relative path of utm_implementation_us_baseline.libsonnet may need to be adjusted.
-For instance, if the top-level configuration is now in the personal folder, `import 'utm_implementation_us_baseline.libsonnet'` must be changed to `import '../dev/utm_implementation_us_baseline.libsonnet'`
+    * The relative path of baseline.libsonnet may need to be adjusted.
+For instance, if the top-level configuration is now in the personal folder, `import 'utm_implementation_us_lib/baseline.libsonnet'` must be changed to `import '../dev/utm_implementation_us_lib/baseline.libsonnet'`
-    * The imported filename for `env` must be updated to the new environment filename (e.g., utm_implementation_us_env_prequal.jsonnet)
+    * The imported filename for the environment must be updated to the new environment filename (e.g., prequal/env_all.jsonnet)
-* Edit the new environmental configuration (e.g., utm_implementation_us_env_prequal.libsonnet) to accurately describe the environment in which the new test is being conducted.
+* Edit the new participant-agnostic environmental configuration (e.g., prequal/env.libsonnet) to accurately describe the environment in which the new test is being conducted.
+* Edit and rename environmental configurations for participants (e.g., uss1.libsonnet, uss2.libsonnet) to accurately describe these participants and their systems under test.
+* Edit the new participant-specific environmental configuration (e.g., prequal/env_all.libsonnet) to accurately describe the participants in the new environment.